Edward McGuire (painter)

-Edward McGuire (1932–1986) was an Irish painter.
+Edward McGuire (10 April 1932 – 26 November 1986) was an Irish painter.

 Biography

-The Irish portraitist, still-life artist and bird painter Edward McGuire was born in Dublin in 1932.
-He studied painting, drawing and the history of art at the Accademia di Belle Arti di Roma in 1953 and at the Slade School of Fine Art in 1954.
+The Irish portraitist, still-life artist and bird painter Edward McGuire was born in Dublin on 10 April 1932.
+He was the third eldest of two sons and two daughters of Edward McGuire, a businessman and sportsman, and Bridget McGuire (née Neary), of Newry, County Down.

+He studied painting, drawing and the history of art at the Accademia di belle arti di Roma in 1953 and at the Slade School of Fine Art in 1954.
 In the early 1950s he befriended artists and writers such as Patrick Swift (who encouraged McGuire to paint), Anthony Cronin and Lucian Freud (Slade).
 He travelled in France and Italy from 1951 to 1953 and lived on the Aran Islands off County Galway from 1955 to 1956.
-From then until his death in November 1986 he resided in Dublin with wife Sara (Sally) McGuire who died May 2011.
+From then until his death in November 1986, he resided in Dublin with his wife Sara (Sally) McGuire who died in May 2011.